 - Post-traumatic stress disorder (PTSD)

-Accident victims who have sustained any of these injuries may need to go to an emergency room, stay in the hospital, undergo surgery, receive treatments and therapies, and/or take costly medications.
+Accident victims who have sustained any of these injuries may need to go to the emergency room, stay in the hospital, undergo surgery, receive treatments and therapies, and/or take costly medications.

 Facts About Pennsylvania Boating Accidents